umar-masood/QtNovaFramelessWindow/README.md

 ```
 ### You can add your own widgets into the window’s content area like this:
 > [!IMPORTANT]
-> In order to add widget into the content area of window, then you must pass frameless custom window _contentArea() to the constructor of a widget.
+> In order to add widget into the content area of window, then you must pass frameless custom window _contentArea() to the constructor of a widget as a parent.

 ```cpp
 QPushButton *btn = new QPushButton("Click Me", window._contentArea());